Restoration of residual gauge symmetries towards color confinement due to topological defects: Extending the residual gauge symmetry restoration in the Lorenz gauge

-We examine the compact case $\omega(x)$ giving the topological configurations to see the effect of the topological defects to color confinement from the viewpoint of residual gauge symmetry restoration, although the Gribov problem still exists.
+In this paper, we extend the argument of the RGS restoration by including the topological configurations to see their effects towards color confinement.
 This is motivated from the conventional wisdoms mainly obtained after the proposal of the KO criterion based on the lattice gauge theories and the other non-perturbative methods claiming that topological configurations are dominantly responsible for non-perturbative phenomena such as confinement and chiral symmetry breaking.